modern classroom 40x layout

 In a 40x space, you can afford to incorporate tiered seating or small amphitheater-style arrangements in one section, ideal for presentations or focused instruction.
 Ensure there’s a balance between individual workspaces and collaborative setups.
 The goal is to provide choices that cater to different learning styles and tasks, enhancing student engagement and comfort throughout the day.

-A high school English class might use a 40x classroom where the morning begins with students in small groups at various tables discussing a novel.
+A secondary school English class might use a 40x classroom where the morning begins with students in small groups at various tables discussing a novel.
 Later, the tables are pushed back to create a presentation area where students share their analysis, followed by individual writing time at standing desks near a window for a change of scenery.

 Integrating Technology smoothly in a Spacious Learning Environment